Need to talk? Call 1800 882 436.

 Baby blues

-What are some tips to care for myself after having a baby?
+What are some self-care tips after having a baby?

-Eat healthy, nourishing food and drink plenty of water.
+Take care of your physical health.
 Avoid skipping meals and prioritise yourself and your baby.
+Simple care tips include:

-Make some time for yourself each day, doing something you like and that gives some space for you.
+Make some time for yourself when you can, by doing something you like and that gives some space for your emotional wellbeing.

-Get your partner or support person to bathe and change your baby — it gives you a break and helps the baby get to know both parents.
+It's a good idea to ask your partner or support person to bathe and change your baby — it gives you a break and helps the baby get to know both parents or other carers.

 Will my body ever go back to how it was before having a baby?

-Your breasts will also change shape, and your nipples will be bigger and darker because of breastfeeding.
+Your breasts will also change.
+In the first few weeks they will get bigger and your nipples will be darker.
 Hormonal influences during pregnancy will have prepared your breasts for breastfeeding.
-Even if you are bottle feeding, expect your breasts to produce some milk in the first few weeks after your baby’s birth.
+Even if you are bottle feeding, expect your breasts to produce some milk in the first few days after your baby's birth.

 When should I see my doctor after having a baby?

-At this check-up, your care provider will also discuss contraceptive options with you and if necessary, prescribe hormone-based contraception.
-They may also examine your baby if you don’t have a follow-up appointment with a paediatrician.
+At this check-up, your care provider will also discuss contraceptive options with you.
+If you choose hormone-based contraception, they will arrange a prescription.
+They may also examine your baby or refer you to a paediatrician.

-There are several organisation that you can talk to for advice and support:
+There are several organisations that you can talk to for advice and support after having a baby:

 Speak to a maternal child health nurse